 Another thought-provoking and knowledge-bombing weekend of Running Medicine is complete.
-For anyone that works with runners, this conference is a must-attend as it brings together the country’s (and often time the world’s) top physical therapists, physicians, sports performance specialists, and more to promote healthy high-level running for the novice to the elite.
+For anyone who works with runners, this conference is a must-attend, as it bringsRunners Training in a Green Field Together, the country’s (and often times the world’s) top physical therapists, physicians, sports performance specialists, and more promote healthy high-level running for the novice to the elite.
 Here are my top 5 takeaways from this year’s Running Medicine conference out of Charlottesville, VA.

 1. Movement Is Repair